-UE’s 78th Convention is being held from September 17-21 at the Wyndham Grand Hotel in downtown Pittsburgh, with the theme “Building Strike Power.”
-The Convention Call [1] and other documents were mailed to UE locals on May 17.
-See the links on the right side of the page (or below, on a mobile device) for information about online registration, hotel, transportation, workshops, and the local union subsidy program; the UE Anti-Harassment Policy and Procedures; a guide to writing convention resolutions; and information about national officer elections.
+See the links below and on the right side of the page for information about hotel, transportation, and the local union subsidy program; the UE Anti-Harassment Policy and Procedures; a guide to writing convention resolutions; information about national officer elections; and instructions for online registration, which will open in early May.
+Workshop information will be posted closer to convention.

 The UE National Convention, held every two years, is the highest decision-making body in UE.
 It is composed of rank-and-file delegates elected by members of their local unions, plus five delegates from each Regional Council.